Sunscreen: Vitamin D production

 There are some concerns about potential vitamin D deficiency arising from prolonged use of sunscreen.
 The typical use of sunscreen does not usually result in vitamin D deficiency; however, extensive usage may.
 Sunscreen prevents ultraviolet light from reaching the skin, and even moderate protection can substantially reduce vitamin D synthesis.
-However, adequate amounts of vitamin D can obtained via diet or supplements.
+However, adequate amounts of vitamin D can be obtained via diet or supplements.
 Vitamin D overdose is impossible from UV exposure due to an equilibrium the skin reaches in which vitamin D degrades as quickly as it is created.

+High-SPF sunscreens filter out most UVB radiation, which triggers vitamin D production in the skin.
+However, clinical studies show that regular sunscreen use does not lead to vitamin D deficiency.
+Even high-SPF sunscreens allow a small amount of UVB to reach the skin, sufficient for vitamin D synthesis.
+Additionally, brief, unprotected sun exposure can produce ample vitamin D, but this exposure also risks significant DNA damage and skin cancer.
+To avoid these risks, vitamin D can be obtained safely through diet and supplements.
+Foods like fatty fish, fortified milk, and orange juice, along with supplements, provide necessary vitamin D without harmful sun exposure.

-Studies showed that sunscreen with a high UVA protection factor enabled significantly higher vitamin D synthesis than a low UVA protection factor sunscreen, likely because it allows more UVB transmission.
+Studies have shown that sunscreen with a high UVA protection factor enabled significantly higher vitamin D synthesis than a low UVA protection factor sunscreen, likely because it allows more UVB transmission.